Advanced usage¶

 Process terminated

-And you can see we have easily modified the function in memory!
-For a complete list of methods available, refer to: https://frida.re/docs/javascript-api/#arm64writer
+As you can see we have easily modified the function in memory!
+For a complete list of methods available, refer to the Frida ARM64Writer documentation.

-Where can we find structs?
-We can find structs in the Unix time libraries for example, or more importantly in Windows’s APICALLs such as the ones in NTDLL.
+Knowing how to handle structs is very important, as we will encounter them in many different places.
+For example, we can find structs in the Unix time libraries, or, more importantly, in Windows’s APICALLs such as the ones in NTDLL.

 void print_struct(myStruct s)